 TableTennisUnited Fund Made Training Possible for Future Paralympic Athletes During Covid-19

 The ITTF Group started the TableTennisUnited Fund in 2020 to support the Table Tennis community worldwide through the ordeals that Covid-19 has brought upon us.
-We have once again witnessed the power of unity spreading across the Atlantic, as the Fund ensures the training continues for players with disabilities in Argentina and Germany during financial draughts caused by the pandemic.
+Thanks to the kind donation of Shanghai Double Happiness Co., Ltd we have once again witnessed the power of unity spreading across the Atlantic, as the Fund ensures the training continues for players with disabilities in Argentina and Germany during financial draughts caused by the pandemic.

 CEDIMA - Centro de Discapacitados de La Matanza